xiaochehe/SKD/README.md

 # Structural Knowledge Distillation for Efficient Skeleton-Based Action Recognition, TIP 2021
-We uplode our code in the near feature.
 >Skeleton data have been extensively used for action recognition since they can robustly accommodate dynamic circumstances and complex backgrounds.
 To guarantee the action-recognition performance, we prefer to use advanced and time-consuming algorithms to get more accurate and complete skeletons from the scene.
 However, this may not be acceptable in time- and resource-stringent applications.
 	In this paper, we explore the feasibility of using low-quality skeletons, which can be quickly and easily estimated from the scene, for action recognition.